neftjs/neft/index.coffee.md

 ```

 		append: (val) ->
-			expect(val).not().toBe undefined
+			assert.isNot val, undefined

 			@_data.push val

 			# signal
-			@inserted? val, @length - 1
+			@inserted val, @length - 1

 			val

 *Any* List::insert(*Integer* index, *Any* value)
 ------------------------------------------------

-Inserts new element at given position.
+This method inserts a new element at the given position.

-Added value is returned.
+*inserted()* signal is called with given value and index.

-`List::inserted()` signal is called with parameters passed to this function.
+Given *value* is returned.

 ```
 var list = new List('a', 'b');